mickelsonmichael/nodejs-session-demo/README.md

 });
 ```

 We're checking for our user to be "logged in" by checking the `req.session.username` field.
 We _aren't_ checking if `req.session` exists because it will automatically exist when it is created when the user first loads the web page.
-It should normally never be undefined, unless the user manipulates their request manually or sends it via something other than a browser.
+It should normally never be undefined, it is created upon the first request from the browser, so even if it's a first-time request, it will be generated before it gets to our code.
+The only time it would be undefined is if the middleware didn't instantiate it right.

-We can "log" the user in using the code below
+We can "log in" the user using the code below

 ```js
 app.post("/login", (req, res) => {